 Jenny Davis

-Jenny Davis, founder and director of Arts Uplift has been working in community arts for 22 years.
-She trained in drama and theatre and ran Youth Theatre’s for many years with children and young people running workshops, directing and devising plays and producing.
-Some of the places Jenny has worked is The Belgrade Theatre, Coventry, Number 8 Arts Centre, Pershore and ran Vivre Drama a youth theatre for many years.
+Jenny Davis, founder and director of Arts Uplift, has been working in community arts for 22 years.
+She trained in drama and theatre and ran Youth Theatres for many years with children and young people running workshops, directing and devising plays and producing.
+Some of the places Jenny has worked include The Belgrade Theatre, Coventry, Number 8 Arts Centre, Pershore and she ran Vivre Drama, a youth theatre for many years.

 She then became Arts Development Officer for Wychavon District Council in 2007 where she initiated and project managed many arts projects with children and young people, including the long standing Wychavon Youth Music project and The W Factor a district wide arts competition for young people.
 Over the last 6 years at Wychavon DC Jenny’s work focused more on arts and health and older people.
 Regular projects that Jenny project managed was Music workshops for dementia at Number 8 arts centre and regular arts projects in care homes across the district.